General-Sax/RoboND-Kinematics-Project/writeup/writeup.md

 since the whole manipulator and all of the non-static reference frames pivot around it.
 The origin of the base_link coordinate system naturally lies in the axis of rotation for joint_1.

+By comparing the slider bounds of the joint_state_publisher to the urdf, I observe that they are accurate representations of the urdf joint limits, as expected.
+However, the slider values are presented in radians rather than degrees, as in the URDF file.

 ### URDF Arm Joint Information